AkhilAndroid/Personal-Website/content/featured/Parking Lot Detection System/index.md

   - Tensorflow
 ---

-This system uses the YOLOv5 object detection algorithm to detect and count the number of cars parked in a parking lot.
-It can be used in various scenarios such as automated parking management systems, parking lot occupancy detection, etc.
+I created a Parking Lot Detection System that employs the YOLOv5 object detection algorithm to identify and count parked cars in a parking lot.
+This versatile system finds applications in automated parking management and parking lot occupancy detection.